An unexpected change of key

 Melanie, your career took a different turn to the one you planned.
 You studied for a teaching degree at FAU, decided not to complete your practical teacher training and set up a songwriting and music production team with two fellow students instead.
 How did that all come about?

 I must admit that a teaching degree with English and Music Education as my subjects was a bit of a stopgap as I was rejected several times from the University of Popular Music and Music Business in Mannheim.
-However, I quickly realised that the degree I had chosen was just right for me after all.
+However, I quickly realized that the degree I had chosen was just right for me after all.
 I had so many opportunities at the Chair of Music Education to develop my musical talents – in the chamber choir, the rock ensemble or during student concerts.
 After my State Examination, two fellow students and I decided to set up a songwriting and music production team instead of completing our practical teacher training.
 All three of us had this feeling that there was something bigger out there for us than a career in teaching and we knew we could write good songs.
 So we sat in our home studio for days on end and wrote songs together so we could offer them to producers and artists.
 Later on, we started collaborating directly with some artists.
 Even though I didn’t become a teacher in the end, I would not have missed my time at uni for the world.
 I would definitely not be at this stage of my musical career now if I hadn’t studied at FAU.

 You’re not only a songwriter now, but you’ve also been performing your own songs as ‘HILLA’ on stage since 2020.
 Why did you decide to take this step?

 Even as a child I wanted to get on stage and sing my own songs, but I struggled with a huge lack of confidence.
 As a songwriter, I thought I could still make music and express myself in the lyrics without having to stand on stage and perform my songs myself.
-While working as a songwriter for other performers, I started to realise that I still wanted to work on my own project as an artist.
+While working as a songwriter for other performers, I started to realize that I still wanted to work on my own project as an artist.
 After the team split up, I decided to take the plunge and released my own song called ‘Kein Mittelmaß’ (No Mediocrity), which is how my project called ‘HILLA’ came about.
 The name is the Finnish word for cloudberry, which is a berry that only grows in the north and looks a little bit like an orange raspberry.
 I’m a big fan of all things Scandinavian and also took a Finnish language course at uni for two semesters, so that’s the reason I chose it.

 What are you working on at the moment?